ICAO and the World Meteorological Organization

 It took nearly 20 years for a similar, more extensive, conference to discuss land-based observations.
 This conference was held in Leipzig, Germany, on 14-16 August 1872.
 In total, 52 participants from 9 countries attended.
 Instead of an agenda, the invitation included a set of 26 questions.
 The time available for the meeting during the 3 days was limited, so some of the questions had to be discussed in smaller groups to ensure that all were covered by the end of the meeting.
 Because the Leipzig Meteorological Conference was purely a scientific conference, no binding international agreements could be made.
 However, the questions were worked on to such an extent that they served as proposals for a meteorological congress the following year, opening the way for modern weather forecasting.

-On the opening of the Austrian Central Institute for Meteorology and Geomagnetism in Vienna, Prof Carl Jelinek (1822-1876), invited, in Vienna from 2 to 16 September 1873, the directors of meteorological services from various countries and territories throughout the world to the first International Meteorological Congress, which led to the founding of the International Meteorological Organization (IMO, in French: Organisation Météorologique Internationale).
-This marked the beginning of organized meteorology; without any initiatives from the state governments.
-The organization carried out ambitious programs to perfect and standardize international meteorological observations and to exchange such information internationally.
+On the opening of the Austrian Central Institute for Meteorology and Geomagnetism in Vienna, Prof Carl Jelinek (1822-1876), invited, in Vienna from 2 to 16 September 1873, the directors of the meteorological services from various countries and territories throughout the world to the first International Meteorological Congress which tasked a Permanent Meteorological Committee to draft the rules and statutes of an International Meteorological Organization (IMO, in French: Organisation Météorologique Internationale) and to facilitate the exchange of weather information across national borders.
+This marked the beginning of organized meteorology carrying out ambitious programs to perfect and standardize international meteorological observations and to exchange such information internationally.
+Later, the World Meteorological Organization (WMO) defined the 1873 congress in Vienna as the founding of the International Meteorological Organization; all anniversaries of the WMO are based on this conference.

 The Convention on International Civil Aviation, which came into force on 4 April 1947, had made provision for Annex I on Meteorological protection of international aeronautics.
 As standards were developed by ICAO, either the subjects of annexes were split or new annexes were conceived, and most of the titles were revised.
 Thus, a new Annex 3 titled Meteorological Codes was created and later renamed Meteorological Service for International Air Navigation.
 The purpose of this Annex is to make provision of meteorological information to operators, flight crew members, air traffic services units, search and rescue units, airport management and others concerned with aviation.